Service Descriptions

 Residential Nursing Services

-Residential Nursing services are services prescribed by a physician, ARNP, or physician assistant and consist of continuous nursing care provided by registered or licensed practical nurses.
-This service is provided in a licensed setting.
+Residential Nursing Services are services prescribed by a physician, ARNP, or physician assistant and consist of continuous nursing care provided by registered or licensed practical nurses.
+This service is provided to individuals who resident in a licensed residential facility, or when an individual residing in a licensed residential facility is engaged in a community activity.

 Respiratory Therapy